iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/03-mint-new-nft.md

 ## Calculate the NFT ID

-It is important to understand that the new NFT ID is derived from the Id of the NFT Output and the Id of the NFT Output is derived from the Id of the transaction.
-The Id of the transaction is a hash of the transaction payload, that can be calculated using the function `computeTransactionIdFromTransactionPayload` as shown below.
-The Id of the Output is calculated using the function `TransactionHelper.outputIdFromTransactionData` and then the NFT ID is the Blake256 hash of such an Output Id.
-Afterwards you can calculate the Bech32 address corresponding to such an NFT ID using the `Bech32Helper` and specifying that it is an `NFT_ADDRESS_TYPE`.
+It is important to understand that the new NFT ID is derived from the ID of the NFT Output.
+In turn, the ID of the NFT Output is derived from the transaction ID.
+The transaction ID is a hash of the transaction payload.
+You can calculate it using the function `computeTransactionIdFromTransactionPayload` as shown below.
+The Output ID is calculated using the function `TransactionHelper.outputIdFromTransactionData`, and then the NFT ID is the Blake256 hash of the Output Id.
+Afterward, you can calculate the Bech32 address corresponding to the NFT ID using the [`Bech32Helper`](../../references/client/classes/Bech32Helper.md) and specifying that it is an `NFT_ADDRESS_TYPE`.

-In this case, before querying the block you can wait some seconds for confirmation and check through the `blockMetadata` function that your block was actually included by the Ledger.
+Before querying the block, you can wait some seconds for confirmation and check through the `blockMetadata` function that the Ledger included your block.

 ```typescript
 setTimeout(async () => {